 July 28, 2014 (JUBA) – The South Sudanese government says it would not relent to recent demands for suspension of all new oil contracts, arguing that such a decision was not in the country’s best interest.

-- South Sudan’s oil minister, Stephen Dhieu Dau, speaks during a press conference in the capital, Juba, on 23 July 2013 (Photo: Larco Lomayat)
+- South Sudan’s finance minister, Stephen Dhieu Dau, speaks in Juba, 23 July 2013 (Photo: Larco Lomayat)

 “We cannot agree that a moratorium on petroleum contracting is at this time in the best interests of the citizens of the Republic of South Sudan,” Stephen Dhieu Dau, the petroleum and mining minister said in an 8 July letter.

 The minister’s response comes more than month after Global Witness, a UK-based campaign group, called on South Sudan government to immediately issue a moratorium on all new contracts in its oil industry.